singhritesh85/DevOps-Project-2tier-App-Deployment/Project-3/README.md

 ![image](https://github.com/singhritesh85/DevOps-Project-2tier-WebApp-Deployment/assets/56765895/71724c4a-f1dd-4263-9cab-6ec2c87b2a6a)
 For ALB security Group I have opened port 8081 to perform health check and hence access the Application and I have opened port 8081 and 22 for my public IP.
 To login into EC2 using secure shell (SSH) opened port 22 and after installation of Sonatype-Nexus just used http://<my-public-Ip>:8081 for testing purpose (Just for testing whether Nexus is installed properly or not).
 <br><br/>
 For both the RDS I have opened port for both the VPC CIDRs.
 As the EKS is present in another VPC and the 2 tier application will communicate with the MySQL RDS, I have established VPC peering between the two VPCs.
-If you want you can remove EKS VPC CIDR from PostgreSQL RDS Security Group.
+If you want you can remove EKS VPC CIDR from PostgreSQL RDS Security Group, As the PostgreSQL RDS is created to communicate with the SonarQube Server and PostgreSQL and SonarQube-Server both are present in the same VPC.
 <br><br/>
 Jenkins-Master, Jenkins-Slave, SonarQube-Server and Nexus-Server all are present in the same VPC as of both the RDS.
 <br><br/>